Making Guacamole At Home

 mince /mins/ verb. - to cut a particular food into very small pieces

 1. Gather your materials.
 Be sure to wash off your produce.
-You will need the following ingredients and supplies:
+You will need the following ingredients and supplies to make guacamole at home:

 2 avocados · 1 tomato · ½ onion · 1 jalapeno · 1 lime · 2 garlic cloves · ~ ½ cup cilantro · salt, to taste · pepper, to taste · cumin, to taste